 f) It was a work of Christ, John 1:3.

-g) Mankind was the apex and crown of God's creative work, distinct from the other animals in that we were created in God's image. i.e. able to develop interpersonal relationships.
+g) Mankind was the apex and crown of God's creative work, distinct from the other animals in that we were created in God's image. i.e., able to develop interpersonal relationships.

-Having created the world, God sustains and preserves it, directing and controlling all things according to His will.
+Having created the world, God sustains and preserves it, directing and controlling all things according to his will.
 We may feel that the world is out of control, but the Bible declares that God is working, despite our rebellion, to bring all things to their appointed end.

 His control covers the natural world and the affairs of mankind.
-No event lies outside His control, not even a sinful act.
-11 Sam.16:10, 24:1, Psalm 76:10, Acts 4:24-28, Romans 11:32.
-Yet in saying this we must not imply that he originates sin, or condones it by allowing it.
+No event lies outside his control, not even a sinful act, 11 Sam.16:10, 24:1, Psalm 76:10, Acts 4:24-28, Romans 11:32.
+Yet, in saying this we must not imply that he originates sin, or condones it by allowing it.
 The mystery of his sovereignty remains.
 Within an environment of the natural flow of cause and effect and of the free actions of sinful mankind, God is working his purpose out such that in the last day he will possess a people for himself - the full number of the elect (who, by the way, also elected to choose God).

-When we realise that God is working through the chaos that surrounds us, we are strengthened to struggle on with patience and joy knowing that "All things work together for good to those who love God, who are called according to His purpose", Romans 8:28.
+When we realize that God is working through the chaos that surrounds us, we are strengthened to struggle on with patience and joy knowing that "All things work together for good to those who love God, who are called according to His purpose", Romans 8:28.

-The knowledge of God is dependent upon Him making Himself known.
+The knowledge of God is dependent upon him making himself known.
 He does this in three primary ways:

 b) Through Prophets in the Old Testament and the Apostles in the New Testament period.